OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliance_example.md

 ## VM Template

-In order to test the appliance, a VM template can be created with the defined user inputs in `appliances/zabbix/config.rb`.
+In order to test the appliance, a VM template can be created with the defined User Inputs in `appliances/zabbix/config.rb` as described [before](#user-inputs).

 ```bash
 [onepoc@nebulito ~]$ cat zabbix.tmpl